• Home

 What is Reflective Self-Inquiry for Pain Recovery?

-• Reflective Self-Inquiry is the practice of gently questioning the relationship to pain rather than trying to control the pain itself.
+• Reflective Self-inquiry is the practice of gently questioning the relationship to pain rather than trying to control the pain itself.

 • Chronic pain often becomes fused with identity: